 supervision from BMG (this would seem to make their ad slogan "The

 Bosley Experience" meaningless, especially when many of Bosley's doctors

 patient who complained of widened scarring, excessive pulling of the

 scalp, and hair and skin loss after his 2nd Bosley surgery.
-After cutting out
+After

-that the widened scar may have been caused by the patient's "poor healing
+the widened scar may have been caused by the patient's "poor healing

 response" or "genetic disposition to scarring".